-SUMMARY OF MEDICINAL PRODUCT CHARACTERISTICS
+SUMMARY OF PRODUCT CHARACTERISTICS

 1. NAME OF THE MEDICINAL PRODUCT

-GAMMA anty-HBs 200
+GAMMA anty-HBs 200, 200 IU/ml

 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

 Human hepatitis B immunoglobulin

-For excipients, see section 6.1.
+For the full list of excipients, see section 6.1.

 3. PHARMACEUTICAL FORM